Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, much effort has been devoted to investigating energy-saving mechanisms in the design of wireless sensor networks.
-Most of this effort has focused on the communications subsystem \cite{anastasi2009energy}, and one of the most successful techniques has been the design of media access protocols that optimize the duty cycle, taking advantage of the fact that the states through which the radio chipset passes have different energy consumption.
-However, little attention has been paid to the energy consumption of the sensing subsystem, assuming most of the time that sampling is done instantaneously and at a negligible energy cost.
+In recent years, much effort has been devoted to investigating energy-saving mechanisms in the design of wireless sensor networks.
+Most of this effort has focused on the communications subsystem \cite{anastasi2009energy} and little attention has been paid to the energy consumption of the sensing subsystem, assuming most of the time that sampling is performed instantaneously and at a negligible energy cost.
 The major efforts made regarding the reduction of energy consumption in the sensing subsystem are in in-network aggregation techniques, in which the aggregation process is performed in the multi-hop network \cite{fasolo2007network}.
-The case of low-cost air pollution sensors is a different scenario.
-These sensors report hourly data that are the result of the aggregation of the samples taken during that hour in the sensor subsystem of each node.
+The case of low-cost air pollution sensors is a different scenario \cite{morawska2018}.
+Low-cost sensors report aggregated data that are then fed to a machine learning model to produce air pollution estimates.
 The way these samples are taken and the aggregation strategy have a great impact on the energy consumption of the sensor subsystem.

-An additional challenge of these sensor networks that measure air pollution is that since the sensors have not been calibrated by the manufacturer or, they have been calibrated in laboratory chambers, they need to be calibrated in the environmental conditions of the deployment site \cite{barcelo2019self,maag2018survey}.
-Just as the sampling, pre-processing and aggregation tasks are performed at the sensing node (edge computing), the calibration task is performed off-line in the cloud.
-There, depending on the calibration method, a set of coefficients or hyperparameters are obtained that then allow predicting the calibrated data from the raw samples taken by the sensors.
-This way of calibrating sensors is called calibration in uncontrolled environments \cite{barcelo2019self}.
-These calibration techniques are based on linear or nonlinear supervised machine learning mechanisms, such as multiple linear regression (MLR) \cite{ferrer2019comparative, spinelle2015field}, k-nearest neighbors (KNN) \cite{ferrer2019comparative}, random forests (RF) \cite{bigi2018, wang2019calibration, ferrer2019comparative}, support vector regression (SVR) \cite{ferrer2019comparative} and artificial neural networks (ANN) \cite{spinelle2017field, spinelle2015field} among others.